sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

 ![union find visuals--2](/cautious-coder/assets/UnionFindIMg.png)

-The downside to this solution is that it's too slow--it has two loops that go through the whole array when searching for unions, and creating unions runs in quadratic time, which does not scale.
+Unfortunately, this is not the most efficient way to approach this problem.
+The downside is that it's too slow--it has two for loops that go through the whole array, and creating unions runs in quadratic time, which does not scale.
 With large amounts of data this solution could take years of computer time.

 ### Quick Union

 A moderate improvement on Quick Find is Quick Union.
-The QuickUnion class is also instantiated with an array 'ids' of size num and has class methods 'connected' and 'union.'
+The QuickUnion class is also initialized with an array 'ids' of size num and has class methods 'connected' and 'union.'
 The key difference with this solution is how we represent the groups of joined objects.
 They are represented hierarchically, similar to a tree.

-EXPLAIN HOW EACH NODE REFERENCES ITS PARENT

-If we create a union between 2 and 6 and then another union between 6 and 9, we get an array with one 3-part component.
+Instead of all the objects having the same group id, each object points to its parent until the root object is reached (the root points to itself).
+For example, if we create a union between 2 and 6 and then another union between 6 and 9, we get an array with one 3-part component.
+When we go to ids[2] we are directed to go to its parent at ids[6].
+When we go to ids[6], we are directed to its parent at ids[9]. ids[9] points to itself and we know we've found the root of this tree.

 ![quick union one way](/cautious-coder/assets/QuickUnion.png)

-If we try to find the root starting at 2, we are pointed to 6, then to 9 which is the root.
-This component can also be visualized this way:
+This component can also be visualized this way where the parent is the number on the left and the object itself is on the right.

 ![quick union second way](/cautious-coder/assets/quickunion2.png)

-The findRoot method finds and returns the root of a tree at a given index.
-The root is where the value at i is the same as the index.
-The connected method uses findRoot to check if p and q are in the same component and the union method uses findRoot to join p and q by giving the root of p the root of q.
+In the QuickUnion class most of the code from QuickFind is duplicated, with the biggest change being findRoot method.
+This method finds and returns the root of a tree at a given index.
+The root is where ids[i] is the same as the index i.
+The connected method uses findRoot to check if p and q are in the same component and the union method uses findRoot to join p and q by giving the p's root the root of q.

 {% highlight javascript %}
 class QuickUnion {